-This section describes the three main service models that a transit agency might implement to provide package delivery service (options are modifiable to suit the agency and do not represent all options).
-This section also outlines which transit agencies and markets each service model is appropriate for and documents the benefits and challenges associated with each option in order to identify the considerations that a transit agency should assess when deciding which service model is right for the agency and the community.

-Note: This section assumes that a transit agency will provide package delivery service in coordination with an ICB partner.
+The next section describes the three main service models that a transit agency might implement to provide package delivery service (options are modifiable to suit the agency and do not represent all options).
+The section also outlines which transit agencies and markets each service model is appropriate for and documents each option's benefits and challenges for assessment.
+Note: The section assumes that a transit agency will provide package delivery service in coordination with an ICB partner.
 Service models specific to coordination with companies such as UPS or FedEx may vary from these models.